 Signs and Symptoms of Diabetes Mellitus:

 If you have diabetes, your Acupuncturist at Vyne Health will do a thorough health screen of your current and previous health history and investigate your current dietary and lifestyle habits in order to effectively design a treatment that may be able to assist you and your current health care plan.
 The main areas of focus are on the internal organ functioning and the relationship of qi and blood in relation to the Lung and Spleen, Heart and Kidneys.
 Your practitioner will also investigate if there are any other accompanying patterns of disharmonies such as blood stasis or phlegm present upon your individualised diagnosis.
-In order to understand your diagnosis we also take into consideration other factors such as diet and medications, constitutional factors, emotional factors, exhaustion, overwork or pregnancy.
+In order to understand your diagnosis we also take into consideration other factors such as diet and medications, constitutional factors, emotional factors, exhaustion, overwork, pregnancy or associated diseases.
+It is important to note, acupuncture does not treat the disease of diabetes.
+Acupuncture may be able to assist with management of symptoms i.e pain, stress, fatigue or nausea associated with some autoimmune conditions in consultation with other treating health practitioners.

-If you would like to know if Acupuncture may be able to help with the management of your diabetes in conjunction with other health strategies – feel free to give us a call on (07) 5515 0409.
+If you would like to know if Acupuncture may be able to help with the management of your diabetes in conjunction with other health strategies and practitioners – contact us a call on (07) 5515 0409.
 We look forward to meeting and helping you.